 Why I’m Not A Boycotting Christian isn’t being written to burn the ears of the boycotters or to tickle the ears of the Christians who don’t boycott.
 I want to share my reasons for not boycotting with you.
 I don’t have a soapbox, heck I probably don’t even have soap right now so don’t get all excited or start pulling out your pitchforks.

 Why I’m Not A Boycotting Christian:

-I spend a good amount of time online, and anytime something new happens, or changes are made I always see a flurry of activity on every side of an issue.
-Some people choose to boycott for their personal reasons, but I don’t find that helpful.
+I spend a reasonable amount of time online, and anytime something new read scary, happens, I see a flurry of activity on every side of an issue.
+Some people choose to boycott, but I don’t find that helpful.

 While I may not agree with everything a company, our government, or my friends and acquaintances say or do, I don’t feel the need to vow publicly never to support them.

 Why?
 I don’t just see a company.
 I see people.
 There are people behind every commercial, every sign, every catalog.
 Real people.
 Hurting people.
 You may not know anyone that works at Target, or Disney, or Mattel or any of the other companies you boycott, but I promise you there are people there.
 There are probably even other Christians there.